Markpodrazhansky/MazeShortestPathFinder/README.md

 # MazeShortestPathFinder
-Uses a breadth first search to find the shortest path to the end of a maze
+This is an example of a Breadth First Search (BFS) which is meant to solve a maze and then outline the shortest possible path The maze starts in the center and is meant to be shown as a mouse finding the cheese.